JohnBlakely/get_Lambda/README_Astro528.md

 # Structure of this ReadMe #

 - The Atomic Dark Matter Model
+  * The Model
+  * Review of the Parameters
 - This Project
   * Goals
   * The Computational Challenges